 Many local areas have passed stricter ordinances which completely limit any cell phone use while driving, so it is the responsibility of drivers to learn the laws in their local areas.

-We urge you to drive now and talk later.
-If you must make a phone call, pull over.
+The safest policy is to drive now and use your cell phone later.
+If you must make a phone call or send a text, pull over.
 Otherwise, wait until you reach your destination to use the phone.

 Cell Phone Prohibitions